Background Information

 New York is a water-rich state: 2.6 million acres of water in Lakes Erie, Ontario, and Champlain; approximately 0.75 million acres in more than 4,000 smaller lakes; 70,000 miles of streams and rivers in 15 major watersheds; 150 tidal miles of the Hudson River estuary; and 1.1 million acres of marine waters extending three miles from shore.
 Many species of fish in these waters are sought by anglers.

 In New York State, fish and game advisories are primarily based on information that the NYS Department of Environmental Conservation (NYS DEC) gathers on contaminant levels in fish and game.
 NYS DEC collects fish samples each year from different waterbodies.
 It varies from year to year, but NYS DEC annually collects and analyzes contaminants in about 1,500 fish from more than 50 locations/waters.
 Sampling focuses on waterbodies with known or suspected contamination, waterbodies susceptible to mercury contamination, popular fishing waters, and waters where trends in fish contamination are being monitored.
 Also, testing focuses on those species that are most likely to be caught and eaten by sport anglers.
 NYS DEC also tests some game species (e.g., waterfowl and snapping turtles) that accumulate chemical contaminants.
-NYS DOH reviews the NYS DEC testing results for fish and game to determine if an advisory should be issued or revised for a given waterbody, or for a particular species of fish or game.
-See Fish and Game Advisory Derivation below for more details.
+The Department reviews the NYS DEC testing results for fish and game to determine if an advisory should be issued or revised for a given waterbody, or for a particular species of fish or game See Fish and Game Advisory Derivation below for more details.

 Types of Advisories